Axway/streams-open-docs/content/en/docs/install/_index.md

 * Set `REGISTRY_USERNAME` with your DockerHub account username.
 * Set `REGISTRY_PASSWORD` with your DockerHub account password or an [access token](https://hub.docker.com/settings/security) for more security.

-Finally, to use the secret you just created, you have to set the secret name in the `imagePullSecrets` array.
+Finally, to use the secret you just created, set the secret name in the `imagePullSecrets` array.
 For instance:

 * add `--set imagePullSecrets[0].name="${REGISTRY_SECRET_NAME}"` in the Helm Chart installation command.